phylake/rcss/readme.md

 ## Who

 I built this for myself because I have shit to do.
 I imagine it will be useful for other developers who share that sentiment.
 That said, I've tried to make it as accessible and intuitive as possible and would like to see it grow into a viable alternative to existing CSS frameworks.

+### Dude, why isn't your CSS output optimized?

+Because this tool has a specific focus, least of which is squeezing every byte out of the output.
+Also because I gzip my CSS and deploy it to a CDN which works just fine for my needs.

 [fowler]: http://martinfowler.com/bliki/DomainSpecificLanguage.html
 [sass]: http://sass-lang.com/